xdividr/dreamcloud-docs/styleguide.rst

 * Lines should be wrapped at 80 characters for readability.
 * Trailing whitespaces should also be watched out for and prevented.
-* If your article describes how to write code of some sort, i.e., python, ansible, and so on, add a file that contains just the program and put it in examples/filename (relative to the article) and include it at the end of your article.
+* If your article describes how to write code of some sort (i.e., python, ansible, and so on) add a file that contains just the program and put it in examples/filename (relative to the article) and include it at the end of your article.
 * Article titles should use "down style": only capitalize the first word in